luckypoem/vpn2fly/azure-ubuntu-debian.md

-# setup on pure new linux server on azure
+# setup on pure new debian server on azure

 ## create vm